acciojob/react-composition-1-kiransais03/README.md

 The component should render a list of clickable tabs with the title of each object.

-When a tab is clicked, the corresponding content should be displayed below the list of tabs.
+When a tab is clicked, the corresponding content should be displayed below the list of tabs..

 <ins>**OUTPUT:**</ins>